jvhuang1786/jvhuang1786.github.io/_posts/2018-01-28-disneynlp.md

 - I collected 2000 tweets for the 2020 CNY about Disney using the above model.
 - However, understandably since it's another seasonal holiday the model did poorly and scored only 47 percent on accuracy.
+- Halloween data is another holiday compared to Chinese New Year.
+But perhaps the Naive Bayes will do better.